Bombardier’s Belfast operation sold to US firm Spirit

 Aircraft manufacturer Bombardier’s Northern Ireland operations have been sold to US firm Spirit AeroSystems.

-Bombardier employs more than 3,500 people in Northern Ireland, primarily in East Belfast.
+Bombardier employs more than 3,500 people in Northern Ireland, primarily in East Belfast, and is the country’s largest high-tech manufacturer.

 The Canadian-owned multi-national is reorganising its business to focus on business aircraft and trains.